Search Knowledge Base by Keyword

 2. SQL Query – Report built from a SQL query

 3. Click the Next button when finished to build the report.
-You will be redirected to the Report Builder page with Classic Report selected and the SQL Query Report Builder with SQL Query selected.
+You will be redirected to the Report Builder with Classic Report selected and the SQL Query Report Builder with SQL Query selected.
 Click the Close button to cancel the operation.

 1. The new report function is only available to users in the Administrator security group